Staff profile

 My teaching practice at undergraduate and postgraduate levels encompasses colonial, postcolonial, and decolonial analysis of Latin American cultural productions from early modernity up to the 21st century.

-My current monograph Reading the Illegible: Indigenous Writing and the Limits of Colonial Hegemony in the Andes focuses on the long first century of colonial Peru (1532-1648).
-It introduces the notion of legibility to discern the dynamic ways in which in a multi-lingual and multi-media colonial landscape, indigenous Andeans and colonizers articulated various epistemological strategies in their uses of alphabetic writing and indigenous media.
+My book Reading the Illegible: Indigenous Writing and the Limits of Colonial Hegemony in the Andes (University of Arizona Press, 2023) focuses on the long first century of colonial Peru (1532-1648).
+It introduces the notion of legibility to discern the dynamic ways in which in a multi-lingual and multi-media colonial landscape, Indigenous Andeans and colonizers articulated various epistemological strategies in their uses of alphabetic writing and Indigenous media.
 Legibility emphasizes how the multiple practices of production of meaning were embedded in the constant negotiation of power in the religious, social and economic spheres, moving away from a traditional understanding of literacy that presuposes that the production of meaning was inherent to specific media.
-The monograph is under contract by the University of Arizona Press for publication in 2022.

 Office Hours